collectiveaccess/ProvidenceDocs/_source/providence/user/Cookbook/cookbook_user_interface.rst

 **Problem**: You've realized that in order to have a table of contents on your public website, you need to add a whole new vocabulary that you can use to tag Objects.

 **Solution**: Create a new list in Lists and Vocabularies, and then restrict the bundle ca_list_items to that list on your Object UI.
-Go to Manage > List and Vocabularies, and choose "add new list" from the top-right of your screen.
+Go to **Manage > Lists and Vocabularies**, and choose "add new list" from the top-right of your screen.
 Make sure you choose the option "use as Vocabulary."
 Add concepts to the list as described above.
 Then, go to **Manage > Administration > User Interfaces**.
 Choose the appropriate UI (in this case, Objects) and drag the ca_list_items (Related Vocabulary Terms) bundle from "Available editor elements" to "Elements to display on this screen."
 Edit the bundle to customize features such as the Vocabulary's label, and choose the appropriate list to restrict it to.

 Creating a New Metadata Element Through the UI
 ----------------------------------------------

 **Problem**: Your system is already all set-up and contains lots of records that you don't want to override, but you've realized you need to add a whole new field.

 **Solution**: Go to **Manage > Administration** and click "Metadata Elements" on the left-hand navigation.
 On the top-right, click the plus-sign labeled "new."
 Give your field a name, description (if necessary), and unique code.
 Choose the datatype - is it simple text?
 A date range?
 A container that will hold other elements?
 Then, depending on which type you choose, fill out the datatype-specific options (roll over each for a description).
 At the bottom of the screen, click "Add type restriction" to bind your new element to the appropriate table.
 Once all of this has been taken care of, you can add it to the appropriate user interface.
 Click on the "edit" icon to the right of your chosen interface, and scroll down to "Screens."
 Click the editing icon next to the appropriate screen (such as "Basic Info") and drag your new element bundle from the list of "Available editor elements'' to the list of "Elements to display on this screen."
+See also `Configuring Metadata Elements <file:///Users/charlotteposever/Documents/ca_manual/providence/user/editing/metadataelements.html?highlight=metadata+elements>`_.

 Downloading Search Results to Excel
 -----------------------------------